Pipelines users can view the catalog of successfully loaded templates, and manage lifecycle staging of each template version.

 semver>must be compliant with the semantic versioning standard (Major.Minor.Patch).

 Administrators can retire template versions, making them unavailable for further use.
 You can select an advance date for a version's retirement.
-Pipeline sources using a retired version of a template should be updated to use a different version of the template.
+When a template version is retired, pipeline sources using the retired version should be updated to use a different version of the template.

 To retire a template version:

-The row of the Retired At is updated to show the retirement date.
+The Retired At column is updated to show the retirement date.

-To view the Template Definition and Values Example YAML, do one of the following:
+To view the Template Definition and Values Example YAML:

 If you included a readme file along with your template files, you can view the contents of this file.
-To do this, in Latest, hover over the rightmost region of the row where the template is listed to reveal the Documentation icon, and then click.
+To do this, either right-click or hover over the rightmost region of the row where the template is listed to reveal the Actions icon, and click Documentation.

 A Template Source represents a source control repository (such as GitHub or BitBucket) where Pipelines template definition files can be found.
 A template source connects to the repository through an administration integration.